-In the design of the 2011 compensation programs the Committee evaluated each element of compensation as well as total compensation against corresponding compensation data from comparable companies collected by
+In the design of the 2012 compensation programs the Committee evaluated each element of compensation as well as total compensation against corresponding compensation data from comparable companies collected by FW Cook.

-FW Cook.
 The Committee compared the Company's compensation practices and levels of pay to compensation paid by a group of companies that were evaluated by FW Cook as being comparable to Entegris.
-For 2011 this "peer group" was comprised of the following 17 companies: ATMI, Inc. Brooks Automation, Inc. Cabot Microelectronics Corporation Coherent.
-Inc. Cymer Inc. EMCORE Corporation
+During 2011 FW Cook conducted a thorough analysis of this list of comparable companies for use in 2012 in order to assure that the companies included resembled the Company as closely as reasonably possible in terms of size of market capitalization and revenue, scope of operations, industry/business content and to eliminate companies acquired by larger enterprises.
+This "peer group" was comprised of the following 17 companies:

+Advanced Energy Industries, Inc.

+ATMI, Inc.

+Brooks Automation, Inc.

+Cabot Microelectronics Corporation

+Coherent, Inc.

+Cymer Inc.

+Diodes Incorporated

+FEI Company

+FormFactor, Inc.

+Intersil Corporation

-FEI Company FormFactor, Inc. IDEX Corporation Kulicke & Soffa Industries, Inc. MKS Instruments, Inc. Novellus Systems, Inc.
+Kulicke & Soffa Industries, Inc.

+MKS Instruments, Inc.

-Robbins & Meyers Inc. Teradyne, Inc. Varian Semiconductor Equipment Associates, Inc. Veeco Instruments Inc. Verigy Ltd.
+Newport Corporation RF Micro Devices, Inc. TriQuint Semiconductor, Inc. TTM Technologies, Inc. Veeco Instruments Inc.